Truth1984/thread_pool/README.md

 ### async \_autoLocker(callback)

-acquire the lock, call `_waitComplete`, release the lock
+acquire the lock, call `_waitComplete`, and finally release the lock

 ---

 ### async \_storage(callback = (store = {}) => {})

 synced storage, can communicate between different threads, can be used by both `single` and `pool`, any change on the `store` will be reflected on the original `pool.storage`

-i.e.

 ```js
 pool.storage.p = 0;